Abhilasha-Ahingare/HTML-CSS-PROJECTS/README.md

 ## 📌 Overview

 This repository contains a collection of **mini projects** built using **HTML** and **CSS**.
 These projects are designed to help developers of all levels practice and enhance their front-end development skills by working on real-world examples.

-Each project focuses on **modern design principles**, **responsive layouts**, and **clean code structure**.
-Whether you're a beginner exploring web development or an experienced developer looking for inspiration, this repository has something for you!

----

-## ✨ Key Features

-- **Diverse Projects:** Includes a variety of UI components and layouts such as cards, buttons, search bars, and grids.
-- **Modern Design Trends:** Implements techniques like **BLOG CARD **, **Neumorphism**, and **MOVIE POST CARD**.
-- **Fully Responsive:** Ensures compatibility across various devices, from desktops to mobile phones.
-- **Easy Customization:** Clean, modular codebase that allows effortless adaptation for personal or professional projects.
-- **Performance Optimization:** Lightweight, fast-loading designs.
-- **Cross-Browser Compatibility:** Works seamlessly across all major browsers.

 ---

 ## 🚀 Projects Included